Railways to run 'Oxygen Express' to meet high demand amid surge in COVID-19 cases | Business

 The Railways will run 'Oxygen Express' over the next few days to transport liquid medical oxygen and oxygen cylinders across the country, the national transporter said on Sunday.

+''Roll-on-Roll-off oxygen trucks getting loaded for Oxygen Express.
+Under Prime Minister Narendra Modi's leadership, the Government of India is committed to doing everything possible to help COVID-19 patients,'' Railway Minister Piyush Goyal said in a tweet.

-Madhya Pradesh and Maharashtra state governments had earlier approached the Railways Ministry to explore whether liquid medical oxygen tankers could be moved by the rail network, they said.
+Madhya Pradesh and Maharashtra state governments had earlier approached the Railways Ministry to explore whether liquid medical oxygen tankers could be moved by the rail network, officials said.

 On the receipt of the request from the two states, the Railways immediately explored the technical feasibility of transportation of liquid medical oxygen.
 It has to be transported through roll-on-roll-off service with road tankers placed on flat wagons.